 There are no fees to list your loan requirements on Prosper's site.
 Lenders, however, pay a fee to Prosper depending on the particulars of the loan.

 Richard Cataldo, a Walnut Creek eBay seller, borrowed $2,200 on Prosper in order to take advantage of a quick investment opportunity.
-He was successful getting the Prosper loan and
+He was successful getting the Prosper loan and successful in his investment.

 "I made three times my money back," Cataldo said.